 First off, before you tuck in here, know that in all the dispensaries I’ve ever been to, the WORST case scenario is I get some weed that, while today may be “mids bro,” would easily be “dank” during most of my teens and twenties.

-The cannabis cultivation arms race has been raging for decades and has raised the average bar quite high.
+The cannabis cultivation arms race has been raging for decades and has raised the average bar relatively high.

 In terms of gelling with the people, the worst-case scenario you’ll get is uneducated and disinterested salespeople, just like any other retail interaction you have in your daily life.